Materials recovery facility: Mixed-waste processing facility (MWPF) / Dirty MRF

 A mixed-waste processing system, sometimes referred to as a dirty MRF, accepts a mixed solid waste stream and then proceeds to separate out designated recyclable materials through a combination of manual and mechanical sorting.
 The sorted recyclable materials may undergo further processing required to meet technical specifications established by end-markets while the balance of the mixed waste stream is sent to a disposal facility such as a landfill.
 Today, MWPFs are attracting renewed interest as a way to address low participation rates for source-separated recycling collection systems and prepare fuel products and/or feedstocks for conversion technologies.
 MWPFs can give communities the opportunity to recycle at much higher rates than has been demonstrated by curbside or other waste collection systems.
 Advances in technology make today’s MWPF different and, in many respects better, than older versions.

 Wet MRF

 Around 2004, new mechanical biological treatment technologies were beginning to utilise wet MRFs.
 These combine a dirty MRF with water, which acts to densify, separate and clean the output streams.
 It also hydrocrushes and dissolves biodegradable organics in solution to make them suitable for anaerobic digestion.

 History

-In the United States, modern MRF's began in the 1970s.
+In the United States, modern MRFs began in the 1970s.
 Peter Karter established Resource Recovery Systems, Inc. in Branford, Connecticut, the "first materials recovery facility (MRF)" in the US.